SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 * pi@retropie:~ $  sudo reboot [enter] and wait for it to reboot.
 * Then reconnect to the SSH session again.
 Paste the following:

-* First, modify your `runcommand-onstart.sh` to include the xboxdrv command:
+* First, modify your `runcommand-onstart.sh` to include the xboxdrv command (and remove any previous controller mappings, they are no longer being housed in this script and they have a new home in xboxdrvstart.sh):

 `sudo nano /opt/retropie/configs/all/runcommand-onstart.sh`